michaeljymsgutierrez/geohash-map-explorer/README.md

 # Geohash Map Explorer

-This React application allows you to visualize and explore the Geohash system by displaying a map with colored regions corresponding to different Geohash prefixes.

 **Overview**

-The Geohash Map Explorer is a React application that allows you to visualize and explore the Geohash system.
-It provides an interactive map interface where you can:
+Geohash Map Explorer is a web application that provides an interactive visualization of the Geohash system.
+It allows you to explore how geographic coordinates are encoded into a hierarchical grid of increasingly smaller regions.
+The application features an interactive map where you can:

-- **Select a location:** Click on any point on the map to see the corresponding Geohash boxes highlighted.
-- **View Geohash Information:** Get the precise Geohash string for the selected location and see the associated Geohash boxes at different precision levels.
-- **Explore Geohash Grid:** Understand how the Geohash system divides the Earth into a hierarchical grid of increasingly smaller regions.
+- **Explore the Geohash Grid:** Seamlessly zoom and pan across the world map and observe how the Geohash system recursively subdivides the Earth into a hierarchical grid of increasingly smaller regions.

-**How it Works**

-1.  **Map Rendering:** The application renders a base map using Leaflet.
-2.  **Click Handling:** When a user clicks on the map, the application captures the clicked coordinates.
-3.  **Geohash Calculation:** The application calculates the Geohash string based on the clicked coordinates (you'll need to implement this logic).
-4.  **Box Rendering:** The application overlays Geohash boxes on the map, highlighting the boxes that correspond to the calculated Geohash string at different precision levels.
-5.  **Information Display:** The application displays the calculated Geohash string, its corresponding latitude and longitude, and the dimensions (width and height) of the Geohash box.

-**Features**

-- **Interactive Map:** Explore the world map and see how Geohash prefixes divide the Earth into grid-like regions.
-- **Click-to-Geohash:** Click on any point on the map to see the corresponding Geohash boxes highlighted.
-- **Geohash Information:** View the Geohash string for the selected location and see the associated Geohash boxes at different precision levels.
-- **Zoom and Pan:** Explore the map freely using intuitive zoom and pan controls.
+- **Visualize Geohash Prefixes:** View colored regions on the map representing different Geohash prefixes at various levels of granularity.
+- **View Geohash Information:** Hover or click on a Geohash box to display its corresponding prefix.

 **Technologies Used**